Last updated May 21, 2024

 The Smart Approach to Wild Swimming

 If you are thinking about trying wild swimming, there are some precautions you might want to consider.
 This is especially true for wild swimming in cold waters.
-The risk of hypothermia is all-too-real.
+The risk of hypothermia is all too real.

-It is true that experts support swimming in these instances due to their health benefits.
+Experts indeed support swimming in these instances due to their health benefits.
 It’s also true that they encourage sticking to some basic rules.

-First allow your body to acclimate to the temperature change.
+First, allow your body to acclimate to the temperature change.
 You can do this by slowly submerging yourself in the water.
 And secondly, do not stay submerged for more than 20 minutes.
 Too cold and too long typically do not bode well for a person.

 By following these recommendations, and by swimming with a group, you can best realize all the health benefits wild swimming has to offer.